 "There is a clear need to take decisive action," committee chairman, Conservative MP Richard Ottaway, said.

 "Naval forces have had some success but they cannot hope to police such a large area.
-Ship owners must take responsibility for their own protection and the government must let them do so."'Stain on world'
+Ship owners must take responsibility for their own protection and the government must let them do so."

 But Mr Ottaway added: "The government's guidance on the use of force, particularly lethal force, is very limited and there is little to help a ship's master make a judgement on where force can be used.